LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 Development use of ParaView
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For *standalone* use on cluster when having compiled your own ParaView provided
+For *standalone* use on the ITER HPC cluster when having compiled your own
-by SOLPS-GUI then use the commands:
+ParaView provided by SOLPS-GUI then use the commands:

 .. code-block:: console